arthtyagi/geddit/README.md

 # Geddit

-Geddit is an open-source web app that allows you to keep Notes and To-Do lists powered by a Django backend.
+Geddit is an open-source web app that is essentially a skeleton project of DomeCode with similar components.
+It is being used for testing purposes.

-The project has two modules, the Notes app and the To-Do app :
+The project has two modules, the Notes app and the To-Do app and other upcoming modules :

 The Notes module is made using Django, Bootstrap and well, DHTML.
-The To-Do app will be built using the same technologies as the Notes module.
+React.js soon! 🍻

+## Upcoming Modules :

+- Forums
+- Resumé
+- FAQ

 ## TO-DO :